Agathe Backer Grøndahl: Return to Norway

 In 1889 and 1890 she gave concerts in London and Birmingham with a wide-ranging program, including Grieg's piano concerto.
 After that she was proclaimed one of the century's greatest piano artists by George Bernard Shaw, who also remarked on the sensitiveness, symmetry and artistic economy of her compositions.
 At the World Exhibition in Paris in 1889, she repeated her success with her brilliant interpretation of Grieg's piano concerto.
 It was then that she began experiencing nerve problems, although she eventually resumed her artistic career as a pianist.
 Later in the 1890s she became almost completely deaf.
 She gave her last concerts in Sweden and Finland in the autumn of 1901.
-Then she retired to teaching.
+Following this development, she retired from her performance career.
+She continued teaching.

-As a teacher she was markedly successful and influential.
+As a teacher, she was markedly successful and influential.
 Her students included Erika Stang and Bertha Tapper.
 Her children studied under her and are counted with her gifted pupils.
-She was the author of many songs and a great deal of music for the piano, and both as pianist and composer stands at the head of modern music in Norway.
-Agathe Backer Grøndahl died at her home in Ormøya, outside Christiania, at the age of 59.
-She is today chiefly remembered for her piano pieces and songs.
+She composed a great deal of music for the piano, and stands at the head of modern music in Norway.
+Agathe Backer Grøndahl died at her home in Ormøya outside Christiania at the age of 59.
+Today she is chiefly remembered for her piano compositions.